-As such, design is much more than just a lick of paint.
 A lot of people assume that’s all design is, a lick of paint, but this is the fundamental problem with the current state of ‘design’.
 We need to remedy this.
 How can we promote designers as problem solvers, not painters?
 How can we position designers as professionals who make things work for (and with) humans across multiple products and services?

-Design thinking is the answer.
+Design thinking principles are the answer.
 Freed from the shackles and need to simply make things ‘look nice’, this concept reinstalls creative, functional problem-solving at the institutional level.
 This approach is the secret sauce for solving your digital transformation problems.
-Here, I'll discuss why it's crucial not to overlook design thinking in your digital transformation.
+Here, I'll discuss why it's crucial not to overlook design thinking principles in your digital transformation.
 To begin, let's look at why design thinking was Uber’s biggest missed opportunity – and how to avoid making it yours.

 Uber – A Missed Opportunity?